dbaumgarten/yodk/vscode-yolol/README.md

 # VSCODE-YOLOL

-Adds support for [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL) to vscode.
+This vscoe extension adds support for [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL) to vscode.

 [YOLOL](https://wiki.starbasegame.com/index.php/YOLOL) is the ingame programming language of the upcoming game starbase.

+It is a part of the [yolol development kit](https://github.com/dbaumgarten/yodk)

 # Features
 - Syntax highlighting